halfbro/yondermoor/README.md

 ### Getting Started

 1. `git clone ...`
-2. `npm install`
-3. `brunch build` or `brunch watch --server` for continuous building
+2. `brunch build` or `brunch watch --server` for continuous building
-4. View at `localhost:8000` if you chose to watch
+3. View at `localhost:8000` if you chose to watch

 ### Stack